Cypher vs Fade matchup in Valorant

 The Sentinel (Cypher) vs Initiator (Fade) dynamic creates asymmetric encounters where each agent brings fundamentally different tools to engagements.
 Cypher's Sentinel abilities serve different purposes than Fade's Initiator kit, meaning direct fights often feature non-equivalent utility exchanges.

 Understanding how Sentinel abilities interact with Initiator counterplay is essential for maximizing your agent's potential.
 Cypher's Sentinel toolkit may excel at certain aspects while Fade's Initiator kit counters others.
-The Fade advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.
+The Cypher advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.

 Cypher has favorable matchups against 13 agents and unfavorable matchups against 11 agents in Valorant.
-Cypher's strongest matchup is against Vyse with a 75.0% win rate.
-The most challenging matchup is Breach at 16.7% win rate.
+Cypher's strongest matchup is against Waylay with a 71.1% win rate.
+The most challenging matchup is Veto at 0.0% win rate.
 Use the table below to find specific matchup details and performance metrics.

-Cypher matchup win rates and combat stats in Valorant (Patch 12.08)
+Cypher matchup win rates and combat stats in Valorant (Patch 12.11)

 Opponent